minsubb13/elliptic-curves-rs/README.md

 # Elliptic curve cryptography

-## Practice a implementation of elliptic curve cryptography in Rust
+## Practice a implementation of elliptic-curve cryptography in Rust

 ### Purpose